 Even though bleach will only kill mold in simple cases of infestation, it does have some chemical components which can be useful for mold removal.

-Hydrogen peroxide and sodium carbonate contained in bleach can neutralize mold spores and allergens as well as sanitize the surface infected by mold.
-The two substances are activated and released once the bleach is mixed with water.
+Hydrogen peroxide and sodium carbonate contained in bleach can neutralize mold spores and allergens as well as sanitize the surface.
+There are two active substances and will be release once the bleach is mixed with water.

 Use the steps below as the basic guide if you want to kill mold by using bleach.